task-masterr01/MINI-PROJECT-20/readme.md

-so in this project of mine i have created an responsive membership pricing table with different packages to choose
+so in this project of mine i have created an responsive membership pricing table with different packages to choose with various prices